BMW motorcycle toolkits and tire patch kits

 The super BMW motorcycle tool kit

-A larger and more comprehensive tool kit has been available from BMW since the late 70s.
-The two below are from the parts book and were donated by John R, known as “J” to us.
+A more extensive and more comprehensive tool kit has been available from BMW since the late 70s.
+The two below are from the parts book and were donated by John R.

 Parts book sketch of the large BMW tool kit.

 Tools needed to add to the original toolkit